kilar95/Data-Analysis---Cyclistics-/README.md

 * **the number of rides for annual members is higher on weekdays
 * **members rides are much more than casual rides on weekdays and less on weekends

-### Analyze ridership data by type of bike and user type
+### Analyzing ridership data by type of bike and user type

 ```
 trips_v2 %>%